dropbox/merou/CONTRIBUTING.rst

 If the use case needs to pass more complex data back to the UI, such as lists of objects, that data is represented by a data transfer object defined in `grouper.entities`.
-These are mypy `NamedTuples` so that we have type checking of their attributes.
+These should be frozen dataclass objects.
 Always use data transfer objects like this, rather than objects that are artifacts of the underlying repository or have any behavior attached (in other words, don't return SQLAlchemy models).

 For paginated lists of objects, define an `Enum` to represent the possible sort keys and then use the generic types defined in